Take-Two Interactive: 2019–present: Studio expansions

 Take-Two Interactive announced its intent to acquire the mobile developer Zynga in January 2022, in a cash-and-stock deal with a value of $12.7 billion, with Take-Two acquiring all outstanding shares of Zynga at $9.86 apiece.
 The deal was expected to close in June.
 Take-Two said that the acquisition would help boost its presence in the mobile gaming market, stating "We see tremendous untapped potential to bring Take-Two’s renowned console and PC properties to mobile, a high-priority initiative that will be energized by the addition of Zynga’s leading development, publishing, and live operations teams."
-Both shareholders of the companies approved the merger on May 19, 2022 and the closing of the transaction took effect on May 23, 2022.
+Both shareholders of the companies approved the merger on May 19, 2022, and the closing of the transaction took effect on May 23, 2022.

 In October 2022, Take-Two announced that Playdots would be shut down, with control of Two Dots being transferred to Zynga.

+In March 2023, Take-Two acquired mobile games subscription service GameClub for an undisclosed sum.
+That same month, Take-Two had layoffs impacting an unspecified number of employees at publishing label Private Division and 30 employees at Firaxis Games.

+In March 2024, Take-Two announced that it would acquire The Gearbox Entertainment Company, the parent of Gearbox Software from Embracer Group for $460 million.
+As part of the deal, Embracer would retain certain studios and titles that were held under Gearbox Entertainment.
+The acquisition was completed on June 12, 2024.

+In April 2024, Take-Two announced it would be laying off 5% of its workforce (579 employees) as part of a cost-reduction program.
+It also cancelled several unannounced projects.
+Take-Two shut down Intercept Games two months later.

+In July 2024, the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA) labor union, of which numerous video game voice actors are members of, would initiate a labor strike against a number of video publishers, including Take Two Interactive, over concerns about lack of AI protections related to not only video game actors, but also the use of AI to replicate an actor's voice, or create a digital replica of their likeness.